 Appeal your tax assessment

-It's quite possible you're paying too much in property taxes if you live in an area where property values have depreciated.
-Property taxes are determined by a previous assessment of your house, so if prices are less than what they used to be in your area, you can challenge your assessment and save money.
+It's probable you're paying too much in property taxes if you live in an area where property values have declined.
+Ad Valorem taxes are determined by a past assessment of your home, so if values have declined in your neighborhood, you can appeal your assessment and save money.
 An appraisal from Anderson Appraisal, LLC is your best evidence when building your case.
-At Anderson Appraisal, LLC, we're equipped to assist you in disputing your tax assessment.
+We're equipped to assist you in disputing your tax assessment.

-When the amount being loaned to the homebuyeris more than 80% of the actual value of the real estate, many lenders ask homebuyers to take out this supplemental insurance plan.
-That policy is Private Mortgage Insurance, or PMI.
-This extra payment is often folded into the monthly mortgage payment and is quickly forgotten.
-PMI is no longer required when the leftover balance of the loan - whether through market appreciation or principal pay down - dips below the 80% mark, making this very unfortunate.
-In fact, the United States Congress invoked a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to dismiss the PMI payments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an additional insurance plan that most lenders ask home buyers to buy when the amount being loaned to the buyer is more than 80% of the actual value of the home.
+Seeing that extra payment is usually bundled into the monthly mortgage payment, it is often forgotten.
+PMI is unnecessary when the remaining balance of the loan - whether through market appreciation or principal pay down - falls below the 80% mark, making this very unfavorable.
+In fact, the Homeowners Protection Act (HPA) of 1998 was implemented by the United States Congress that requires lenders to remove the PMI installments when the loan-to-value ratio conditions have been met.

-If you'd like to get rid of PMI, Anderson Appraisal, LLC will give you a statement regarding the value of your home.
-The expense of the appraisal can usually be recovered in a short amount of time because you'll no longer be paying the PMI.
+If you'd like to get rid of PMI, Anderson Appraisal, LLC will produce a statement regarding the value of your home.
+The price you paid for the home valuation can usually be offset in little time because you'll no longer be paying the PMI.

 Order your appraisal from Anderson Appraisal, LLC todayOrder today

 Settle a divorce with less stress